Domestic Violence, Assault + Battery Charges in Chicago, IL

 • A domestic violence conviction will remain on your background permanently.
 However, if you are found not guilty or the case is dismissed, you may be able to clear the arrest from your record.

 • Choose Bernard Law, P.C. for your assault, battery, and domestic violence case in Chicago for our unwavering dedication to your defense.
-Our experienced attorneys possess a deep understanding of local laws and court procedures.
+Our experienced domestic violence lawyer possess a deep understanding of local laws and court procedures.
 We provide personalized attention, crafting robust defense strategies to protect your rights.
 With a proven track record of success, we are committed to securing the best possible outcome for your case.